sedthh/lara-hungarian-nlp/README.md

 {"to_do"		: [{"stem":"csinál","class":"verb"}]}
 ```

-Will match the intent „do” in the following sentences:
+Will match the intent „to_do” in the following sentences:
 - Ő mit **csinál** a szobában?
 - Mit fogok még **csinálni**?
 - Mikor **csináltad** meg a szekrényt?